fabiomotoca/golang/README.md

 ## Study Notes

-Update - Apr, 28
+Update - Apr 28

 - The operator := can only be used when we first declare a variable, after that we should use =
-- A variable can be declared outside a func, but it can't be assigned to a value or we will got an error trying to compile
+- A variable can be declared outside a func, but it can't be assigned to a value, or we will get an error trying to compile
 - The range operator is a special in the for loop, tells the compiler to iterate over a slice
 - Every variable declared needs to be used otherwise the code won't compile
 - Only the package main will generate an executable
 - The golang has two types of arrays: arrays and slices.
 Arrays are fixed in size whereas slices can grow and shrink
 - In golang we can extend a base type and add some extra functionality to it i.e. type deck []string -- will tell go to create an slice of strings and add a bunch of functions specifically made to work with it

-Update - Apr, 29
+Update - Apr 29

 - Change the variable name for the "_" if you intend to not use it, so go compiler stops complain
 - Selecting from a slice `cards[startIndexIncluding:upToNotIncluding]`